borapooja05/Machine-Learning-Project/README.md

 Dataset used: Titanic

 •	House price prediction in Visakhapatnam using Random Forest Regressor and hyperparameter tuning using GridSearchCV.
+PCA for dimensionality reduction.

 Dataset used: india_housing_prices.csv